Akuli/python-tutorial/variables.md

 they're more convinient once you get used to them.

 There's also `is`, but don't use it instead of `==` unless you know what you are doing.
-We'll find uses for it later.
+We'll learn more about it later.

 ***